 Remedial Teaching is also known as developmental education, basic skills education, compensatory education, preparatory education, and academic upgrading.
-It is generally assigned to help the students in order to achieve expected competencies in core academic skills such as literacy and numeracy.
+It is generally assigned to help the students to achieve expected competencies in core academic skills such as literacy and numeracy.

 Whereas special education is designed specifically for students with special needs, remedial education can be designed for any students, with or without special needs.
 For example, even people of high intelligence can be under-prepared if their education was disrupted, for example, by internal displacement during civil disorder or a war.